cipher-the-decipher/CyberSec/index.md

 # Introduction

-Always exploring new security frameworks, CTF challenges, and automation in cybersecurity.
-Lifelong learner, sharing knowledge through open-source projects and research.
+Lifelong learner and Always exploring new things in cybersecurity.
 ## Header 2

 > This is a blockquote following a header.